How long should a resume be? One page? Two pages? Does it even matter? We’re here to answer all your questions about resume length!

 - Worked directly with 30+ clients to ensure 95% satisfaction rate.

 The Pickled Clam

 - Maintained 99% positive client scores in upscale bar.

 - Set up new donation processing system that saved $10,000.

 Eagle Scout, BSA

-- Eagle Project - built school for disabled in Bhutan.
+- Eagle Project - built a school for disabled children in Bhutan.